 Needless to say, the potential revenue is mounting for connected TV & OTT advertising.
 Though, how connected TV works can lead to complex answers.
 The most important part to remember is that connected TV ads capitalize on the changing market share.

 CTV Advertising for Customer Engagement & Brand Awareness

 Better ad placements with CTV & OTT advertising can eliminate the trial and error of audience targeting, and speak directly to your most important market.
 At Strategus Labs, an incredibly accurate level of audience insights, across all TV devices is happening.

 Traditional TV advertising can’t compete with this level of specificity.
 Connected TV audience targeting can narrow down the right time of day and preferred device, to streamline any advertising campaign.

 Devices with an internet connection are the new norm.
-TV advertising can make ads relevant again by tailoring to audience needs.
-It drives traffic with cost-effective targeting, and results in an improved market proposition between brand and consumer.
+TV advertising can make ads relevant again by tailoring them to audience needs.
+It drives traffic with cost-effective targeting and results in an improved market proposition between brand and consumer.

 This growing industry is a watershed moment for advertisers who want to drive audience engagement and brand awareness.
 With CTV, the opportunities for creative flexibility, impact measurement, and client-based solutions can maximize every campaign dollar.

 Posted by Steven Cohen

 - Blog (152)

 - ott (24)